 I am pursuing a degree in Mechanical Engineering.
 My wife, Heather, and I have been married since October 18, 2014 (wedding photo above, we got married at an overlook on Skyline Drive in Shenandoah National Park).
 We enjoy the company of two beautiful daughters.
 Our small family enjoys traveling, exploring old towns/small towns, and seeking adventure.

-Enjoy, and comments are encouraged!
+Enjoy exploring this labrynth of thought, and comments are encouraged!

 Q&A and Interesting Facts